JeremyVanderMotte/minitalk/README.md

 The server will get the signal and transform it into a `char` using division. it will do the same thing for every `char` in the sentence sent.

-⚠️ We can't use `printf` function so I used mine i wrote eralier in the cursus.
+⚠️ We can't use `printf` function so I used mine which I wrote eralier in the cursus.